-In this short tutorial we will show you how to fast integrate your HostBill installation’s template to match your website’s look and feel.
+In this short tutorial we will show you how to quickly integrate your HostBill installation’s template to match your website’s look and feel.
 No advanced html/css skills needed – just some copy/paste and we’re done!

 Tools needed: